Scan time: 2-3 minutes / Read time: 3-5 minutes

 He started it after hitting six figures with no team at all.

-He believes solo owners get stuck because everything's a mess, not because they lack talent.
+His pitch is simple: solo owners get stuck because everything's a mess.

-His listeners feel it too — big plans, but no team to share the work.
+And his listeners feel it too — big plans, but no team to share the load.

 ⛳️ Problem:

-Ryan rebuilds his whole plan from scratch every Sunday night.
+Every Sunday night, Ryan rebuilds his whole plan from scratch.

-Friday, he's forgotten what he said he'd do this week.
+By Friday, he's forgotten what he even promised himself this week.
+Ouch.

 His question: how to keep every project on track without re-planning every Sunday.